samanthaarcher0/samanthaarcher0.github.io/_pages/about.md

 ---

-I am a first year PhD student in Electrical Engineering with broad interested in computer architecture, security, formal verification, and hardware design.
-I graduated from Duke University with a BSE in Electrical & Computer Engineering and a BA in Mathematics.
+I am a PhD student in Electrical Engineering at Stanford University.
+I am broadly interested in computer architecture, security, formal verification, and hardware design.
+In 2020, I graduated from Duke University with a BSE in Electrical & Computer Engineering and a BA in Mathematics.
 Before beginning my PhD program, I worked for 3 years in ASIC physical design at NVIDIA doing RTL to gate level synthesis.